lxnt/SDL_pnglite/README.rst

 Known issues:
 -------------

+- SDL2 can have colorkeyed RGBA surfaces.
+PNG does not support colorkeys on RGBA data, thus the colorkey is lost on save.
+Alternative would be to lose alpha channel on matching pixels.
 - ``IMG_LoadPNG_RW()`` sets number of palette entries directly.
 This cannot be done via SDL API (``SDL_AllocPalette()`` / ``SDL_SetSurfacePalette()``).
 Right now SDL_pnglite creates short palettes, otherwise test-suite will dutifully show palette mismatches.